shara170/de-zoomcamp-project-weather_data_analysis/README.md

   - The triggers are configured to activate one hour after the completion of the aforementioned pipeline, ensuring timely consumption of the data deposited in the GCS bucket every day

+#### 2. Data Warehouse
+- BigQuery is integral to this project, with all data, both one-time loads and ongoing, housed within the "weather_data" dataset

+- Airline information is stored in the "airline_lookup" table within "weather_data" dataset

+- Route information is stored in the "routes_lookup" table within "weather_data" dataset

+- Weather forecast for the next 24 hours for few cities of Florida are stored within "forecast_data" dataset

+#### 3. Data Transformations
+- Transformation of data in the underlying BigQuery tables are done using dbt cloud

+- Weather forecast data is seamlessly integrated with airline and route information.
+This integration facilitates advanced visualization, enabling deeper insights that aid in making informed decisions regarding whether flights should proceed or be grounded

+- The job is scheduled for daily execution in the production environment using dbt Cloud.
+Subsequently, the transformed and integrated production data is deposited into the designated "prod" dataset in BigQuery

 ## Data set Description